johnjameswhitman/hackduke2023backend/docs/lab/03_data_modeling.md

 an entire problem space, start small and iterate as you learn more.

 _Entity_ is a fancy synonym for _noun_ or _object_.
-We use them to model the realtionships between things.
+We use them to model the relationships between things.
 For our API we have a simple data model that lets _users_ configure _weather alerts_.

 ```mermaid